 SHIP Local Housing Assistance Plan (LHAP)

-The SHIP Local Housing Assistance Plan (LHAP) describes how the City will administer their FY 2019 through 2021 SHIP Program allocations pursuant to Section 420.907 et seq., Florida Statutes.
+The SHIP Local Housing Assistance Plan (LHAP) describes how the City will administer the 2022 through 2026 SHIP Program allocations pursuant to Section 420.907 et seq., Florida Statutes.

 Housing Assistance Strategies